jesshill/CSU-2025FA-DSCI-512-001_RNA-Sequencing_Data_Analysis/Modules/Week_2/2_2_Installing_Software_2_SRAtoolkit.md

 Type **lowercase x** to Exit

-For more information on how to navigate vdb-config, check Set up of fasterq-dump
+For more information on how to navigate vdb-config, check **Set up** of fasterq-dump

 ## Reviewing SRA-Toolkit Usage

 We only need to specify SRA-Toolkit's temp space once.
 So you won't need to vdb-config any more.

-Next time we want to use SRA-Toolkit, we only need to do the following to install it and it will work
+Next time we want to use SRA-Toolkit, we only need to do the following to install it and it will work.
 ```
 $ module load sra-toolkit
 ```